corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

 The remaining node files and directories will be generated at runtime.
 These are described in the [Node folder structure](../setup/corda-configuration-file.md) section.

-## Use the Cordform and Dockerform gradle plug-ins to automatically create a set of local nodes
+## Use Cordform and Dockerform to create a set of local nodes automatically

 Corda provides two `gradle` plug-ins called `Cordform` and `Dockerform`.
 They both allow you to run tasks that automatically generate and configure a local set of nodes for testing and demonstration purposes.

-* A `Cordform` task creates nodes in the `build/nodes` directory. `Cordform` tasks require you to manually deploy each Corda node and database separately.
+* A `Cordform` task creates nodes in the `build/nodes` directory.
 The example `Cordform` task used in this document creates three nodes: `Notary`, `PartyA`, and `PartyB`, however you are free to spin up more nodes, specify what nodes you need on the network, change node names, and update node configurations.
 * Nodes deployed via `Dockerform` use Docker containers.
 A `Dockerform` task is similar to `Cordform` but it provides an extra file that enables you to easily spin up nodes using `docker-compose`.
 This creates a `docker-compose` file that enables you to run a single command to control the deployment of Corda nodes and databases (instead of deploying each node/database manually).

-{{< note >}}
+### Specific requirements

-Unlike `Cordform` tasks, `Dockerform` tasks require Docker to be installed on the local host.
+* `Cordform` tasks require you to deploy each Corda node and database separately.
-{{< /note >}}
+* `Dockerform` tasks require Docker to be installed on the local host.

 ### Tasks using the Cordform plug-in